Tigran Khzmalyan: Education

+Khzmalyan holds a PhD in Philology and in 1989, defended a thesis on Leo Tolstoy's The Death of Ivan Ilyich.

 Political and social activism

-Between 19881990, Khzmalyan was a participant in the Karabakh movement for the unification of Nagorno-Karabakh with Armenia.
-Between 19911993, he worked as a war correspondent for Armenian and international media in Nagorno-Karabakh, as well as an information assistant to the chairman of the Nagorno-Karabakh Supreme Council, Georgi Petrosian.
-Between 19931996, he worked as a political analyst for the Armenian Assembly of America, a lobby group of the Armenian diaspora in Washington, D.C.
-Between 19971998, he was appointed a Deputy Director of UNDP in Armenia.
-Between 19982005, he was the general manager of Yerevan Film Studio.
+Between 1988 and 1990, Khzmalyan was a participant in the Karabakh movement for the unification of Nagorno-Karabakh with Armenia.
+Between 1991 and 1993, he worked as a war correspondent for Armenian and international media in Nagorno-Karabakh, as well as an information assistant to the chairman of the Nagorno-Karabakh Supreme Council, Georgi Petrosian.
+Between 1993 and 1996, he worked as a political analyst for the Armenian Assembly of America, a lobby group of the Armenian diaspora in Washington, D.C.
+Between 1997 and 1998, he was appointed a deputy director of UNDP in Armenia.
+Between 1998 and 2005, he was the general manager of Yerevan Film Studio.
 In 2009, together with Jirair Sefilian and Alexander Yenikomshian, Khzmalyan founded the Sardarapat Movement.

 In early 2012, Khzmalyan was one of the leaders of the Mashtots Park Movement.
 Since 2014, he quit his cooperation with the Sardarapat Movement due to disagreements on the role of Russia in the Russo-Ukrainian War and in regional developments.
 Khzmalyan held an anti-Kremlin position, claiming that Vladimir Putin and his KGB regime had annihilated Armenian statehood and colonized Armenia.
 In 2016, he joined veteran dissident Paruyr Hayrikyan in a pro-Western political movement, called Independence.
 He underwent three trials on accusations of disobedience to the police during public rallies in 2012, 2014 and 2015.
+Being extremely critical of Russia's influence on Armenia and its state apparatus, Khzmalyan repeatedly assessed Russo-Armenian relations as colonial, and Armenia is seen by Khzmalyan as a de facto occupied country.

-On 6 November 2018, Tigran Khzmalyan along with his supporters, established the European Party of Armenia, being elected as the party's Chairman.
+On 6 November 2018, Tigran Khzmalyan along with his supporters, established the European Party of Armenia (EPA), being elected as the party's chairman.